 You don’t need to spread yourself thin by doing every digital marketing strategy that exists.
 That’s not a great way to handle digital marketing for beginners.
 A combination of SEO and PPC may be enough to hit the goals you set for yourself.
 Maybe adding social media into the mix will help boost audience engagement.
 Keep in mind that you want to promote your business where your audience spends time online.

 And you want to focus your energy on channels that will help achieve your goals.
+For digital marketing advice on the regular, subscribe to the email that more than 190,000 other marketers trust:

 3. Plan out your budget